-This record must include the following in respect of every decision:
+This record must include the following in respect of every:

-• In respect of any declared conflict of interest, a note of dispensation granted by the council’s Head of Paid Service/Monitoring Officer.
+- In respect of any declared conflict of interest, a note of dispensation granted by the council’s Chief Executive.

 Administrative and operational decisions about how officers go about their day to day work within the council’s rules do not need to be recorded.